PoweringChurch/FinancialLit/README.md

 ## How to view this project in the Unity editor

-This project is actively being developed, so this process may change!
 To access My Dog Home's source files, you must have Unity Hub installed, as well as Unity Editor 6.0.

 1. Clone the repository